 Fabric best suited for tucks

-Ordinary Tucks can be made on any kind of fabrics but the narrow tucks like pintucks are difficult to be made in thicker fabric.
-Lightweight fabric is best for sewing pintucks; like organza, taffeta, batiste.
-Check out the popular fabric are used for making baby clothes and they are all mostly suitable for tucks
+Ordinary Tucks can be made on any kind of fabric but the narrow tucks like pintucks are difficult to be made in thicker fabric.

 Different types of tucks in sewing